kreatiff/TelasWP/wp-content/plugins/wp-rest-user/readme.txt

 = Usage =

+== Register a User ==

-To Register a User using REST API, send a POST request to /wp-json/wp/v2/users/register, with a JSON body (Set header: content-type: application/json) with three keys: username, email and password.
+To Register a User using REST API, send a `POST` request to `/wp-json/wp/v2/users/register`, with a **JSON body** (Set header: content-type: application/json):

-To Retrieve Password using REST API, send a POST request to /wp-json/wp/v2/users/lost-password, including a JSON (Set header: content-type: application/json) body with three keys: user_login.

-See the Screenshot below for POSTMAN demo:
+`
+{
+	"username": "your-username",
+	"email": "username@test.com",
+	"password": "0000",
+}
+`
+If successful, you should receive the following response `
+{
+    "code": 200,
+    "id": 13,
+    "message": "User 'your-username' Registration was Successful" }
+`

 To perform further actions after user is registered, write and add_action: